ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 reliable and ordered byte streams that can be multiplexed.
 These streams are independent, so head-of-line blocking does not propagate between them.
 QUIC provides streams as a transport service without prescribing their usage.
-The applicability of streams is described by section 4 of {{?RFC9308}}.
+The applicability of streams is described by {{Section 4 of ?RFC9308}}.

 HTTP is an application-layer protocol, defined by "HTTP Semantics" {{HTTP}}.
 HTTP/3 is the application mapping for QUIC, defined in {{!RFC9114}}.
 It